ioanc/k8s-network-troubleshooting/ephemeral-debug-container.md

         "dnsPolicy": "ClusterFirst",
 ```

-+ Another option is to output the kubectl pod -o json in one line with 'jq -c'
++ Another option is to output the kubectl pod -o json in one line with `jq -c`

 ```bash
 kubectl get pod {pod_with_issue} -o json | jq -c > pod.json